The right to buy gives council tenants the chance to buy their council home at a discount. Find out how to buy a council house.

 - floors and paths

-Your council has a legal duty to tell you about the cost of repairs and improvements before you buy a leasehold flat, and anytime afterwards when repairs are planned.
-However, a council's estimate of the costs involved may be lower than the final bill.
+Your council has a legal duty to tell you about the cost of repairs and improvements before you buy a leasehold flat and anytime afterwards when repairs are planned.